Download here your free diabetes travel letter template

 You should not have any problems passing through airport security with your diabetic supplies.
 Nowadays, more and more people are traveling with diabetes, and airport security staff is getting more familiar with diabetes supplies such as insulin pumps, blood glucose meters, continuous glucose monitoring sensors, glucagon kits, and other diabetic pharmaceuticals.

 “Diabetes related supplies, equipment, and medication, including liquids, are allowed through the checkpoint once they have been screened.
 Passengers should declare these items and separate them from other belongings before screening begins.”

 Insulin pens, vials, cartridges, insulin pumps, blood glucose meters, continuous glucose monitoring sensors, needles, syringes, diabetes tablets, lancets, and any other diabetic supplies, are all ALLOWED to pass through TSA.
 And more generally, this applies to any airport security in the world.

-If you’re traveling abroad to a country that has few English speakers, it’s even better (but not compulsory) to have that letter template translated into your destination country’s language.
+If you’re traveling abroad to a country that has few English speakers, it’s even better (but not compulsory) to have that your diabetes travel letter translated into your destination country’s language.

 You might be asked to show it on arrival to local customs if they ask you about the medical supplies you’re bringing into their country.
 And you might be asked to show it at departure to the local airport security when you’ll catch your return flight.

-Most of the time though, you won’t even be asked to present you diabetes travel letter.
-I’ve been through a looooot of airport security checks with many different diabetic supplies (insulin pens, freestyle libre glucose sensors, glucose meters, needles, etc.).
+Most of the time though, you won’t even be asked to show your diabetes travel letter.
+Believe me, I’ve been through a looooot of airport security checks with many different diabetic supplies (insulin pens, freestyle libre glucose sensors, glucose meters, needles, etc.).
 And, I have never been asked to show my letter.